covertsh/ubuntu-autoinstall-generator/README.md

 -h, --help              Print this help and exit
 -v, --verbose           Print script debug info
 -a, --all-in-one        Bake user-data and meta-data, or a data source URL into the generated ISO.
 By default you
                         will need to boot systems with a CIDATA volume attached containing your autoinstall user-data and meta-data files.
                         For more information see: https://ubuntu.com/server/docs/install/autoinstall-quickstart -e, --use-hwe-kernel    Force the generated ISO to boot using the hardware enablement (HWE) kernel.
 Not supported by early Ubuntu 20.04 release ISOs.
 -u, --user-data         Path to user-data file.
+Required if using -a
+                        May also provide a data source base URL where user-data and meta-data can be read.
-Required if using -a -m, --meta-data         Path to meta-data file.
-Will be an empty file if not specified and using -a -b, --ds-base-url	Data source base URL where user-data and meta-data can be read (alternative to -u and -m) -k, --no-verify         Disable GPG verification of the source ISO file.
-By default SHA256SUMS-2021-12-06 and
+-m, --meta-data         Path to meta-data file.
+Will be an empty file if not specified and using -a -k, --no-verify         Disable GPG verification of the source ISO file.
+By default SHA256SUMS-<current-date> and
-                        SHA256SUMS-2021-12-06.gpg in /home/atch/work/ubuntu-autoinstall-generator will be used to verify the authenticity and integrity of the source ISO file.
-If they are not present the latest daily SHA256SUMS will be downloaded and saved in /home/atch/work/ubuntu-autoinstall-generator.
-The Ubuntu signing key will be downloaded and saved in a new keyring in /home/atch/work/ubuntu-autoinstall-generator -c, --no-md5            Disable MD5 checksum on boot -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
-The file will be used if it already exists.
+                        SHA256SUMS-<current_date>.gpg in <sript_directory> will be used to verify the authenticity and integrity of the source ISO file.
+If they are not present the latest daily SHA256SUMS will be downloaded and saved in <sript_directory>.
+The Ubuntu signing key will be downloaded and saved in a new keyring in <sript_directory>
+-c, --no-md5            Disable MD5 checksum on boot -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
+The file will be used if it already
+                        exists.
 -s, --source            Source ISO file.
 By default the latest daily ISO for Ubuntu 20.04 will be downloaded
-                        and saved as /home/atch/work/ubuntu-autoinstall-generator/ubuntu-original-2021-12-06.iso
+                        and saved as <script_directory>/ubuntu-original-<current_date>.iso
                         That file will be used by default if it already exists.
 -d, --destination       Destination ISO file.
-By default /home/atch/work/ubuntu-autoinstall-generator/ubuntu-autoinstall-2021-12-06.iso will be
+By default <script_directory>/ubuntu-autoinstall-<current_date>.iso will be
                         created, overwriting any existing file.
 ```